kubernetes/enhancements/keps/sig-autoscaling/20190307-configurable-scale-velocity-for-hpa.md

   - `stabilizationWindowSeconds` - this value indicates the amount of time the HPA controller should consider previous recommendations to prevent flapping of the number of replicas.
   - `selectPolicy` can be `min` or `max` and specifies which value from the policies should be selected.
 The `max` value is used by default.
+    If `disabled` as a value then scaling in that direction is disabled regardless of policies.
   - `policies` a list of policies which regulate the amount of scaling.
 Each item has the following fields
     - `type` can have the value `pods` or `percent` which indicates the allowed changed in terms of absolute number of pods or percentage of current replicas.
     - `periodSeconds` the amount of time in seconds for which the rule should hold true.